krushilnaik/krushilnaik/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... a web-based terminal using SocketIO and PTY
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 GraphQL
 - 😄 Pronouns: ... he/him/his
 - ⚡ Fun fact: ...
 I have a gaming laptop and a gaming monitor... but don't game